American Lung Association Shares Preparation Tips for Wildfire Season

 For more information please contact:

-As wildfire season approaches, we remind the public that smoke from already burning wildfires in Canada is drifting into Montana, bringing with it potentially significant health risks.
-Wildfire smoke can be a lethal hazard for those in affected areas and across the state as wind gusts cause unhealthy air conditions throughout the region.
+Last year Oregon faced many wildfires, which can bring significant health risks.
+Smoke from wildfires can be a lethal hazard for those in affected areas and across the state as wind gusts blow smoke throughout the region.

-The American Lung Association offers the following tips to protect your lungs from poor air quality stemming from wildfires:
+The American Lung Association offers the following tips for hazardous wildfire conditions:

 • Stay inside as much as possible.
 Close any doors, windows and fireplace dampers shut –Use the recirculation setting on home air conditioners to avoid outdoor air contamination.
 Avoid exercising outdoors.
 If you have to travel through smoking areas, close your car windows and vents and set your vehicle’s air conditioning to recirculate.